OctopusDeploy/blog/blog/2024-06/feature-branch-environments-with-k8s-and-octopus/index.md

 - **Project.Formatted.Branch.Name**: This variable removes all invalid characters and formats it for use in other variables.
 The value is `#{Project.Release.Branch.Name | Replace "/" "-" | ToLower | Replace "refs-heads" ""}`.
 - **Project.K8s.Namespace**: Used by the deploy steps and create namespace step.
 For the Development environment, I included `#{Project.Formatted.Branch.Name}`.
 - **Project.Database.Name**: Used by the database deploy steps and connection strings to determine the application's database name.
 For the Development environment, I included `#{Project.Formatted.Branch.Name}`.
 - **Project.Database.Check.Name**: Used by the Flyway steps for deployments as a temporary database.
-If you aren’t using Flyway, you won’t need this variable.
+If you aren't using Flyway, you won't need this variable.
 For the Development environment, I included `#{Project.Formatted.Branch.Name}`.
 - **Project.URL.Local**: Specifies the domain for Kubernetes Ingress.
 I had to modify my Kustomize overlay file in Dev and inject [Octostache](https://octopus.com/docs/projects/variables/variable-substitutions).
 While I prefer not to do that, ts was an appropriate compromise, as it was limited to the Dev overlay only.